Scientific Name

 Etymology

-The specific epithet "minor (MY-nor)" is a Latin adjective, meaning "less, lesser, inferior, smaller," and refers to the size of the species, which is smaller compared to its closest relatives.
+The specific epithet "minor (MY-nor)" means "parvus; lesser, inferior, smaller" and refers to the size of the species, which is smaller compared to its closest relatives.

-T. minor was formerly classified in the genus Haworthia as Haworthia minima.
+Tulista minor was formerly classified in the genus Haworthia as Haworthia minima.
 However, this was not the correct name, as Haworthia minor had priority.
-When the species was transferred to the new genus Tulista, it was first published as Tulista minima, also an invalid name.
+When the species was transferred to the new genus Tulista, it was first published as Tulista minima, which was also an invalid name.
 The name Tulista minor was published in 2018.

 How to Grow and Care for Tulista minor

 Light: Tulistas tolerate full sun, but they prefer semi-shaded positions.
-Any window in your home or office is likely to be an appropriate setting for Tulistas.
+Any window in your home or office will likely be an appropriate setting for Tulistas.

-Soil: Use a commercial soil formulated for succulents or make your own well-draining potting mix.
+Soil: Use commercial soil formulated for succulents or make your own well-draining potting mix.

 Hardiness: Tulista minor can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.